vrapolinario/cagent-workshop/step1_introduction_to_cagent.md

       You are a friendly assistant that greets users warmly.
       Be creative in your greetings and ask engaging questions.
 ```

-## Key Concepts

-1. **Agent**: The basic unit in cagent - has a model, description, and
-   instruction
-2. **Model**: Defines which AI provider and model to use, plus configuration
-3. **Root agent**: The entry point - this is the agent that handles user
-   interaction initially
-4. **YAML configuration**: All agents and models are defined in YAML files

 ## Exercise 2: Experiment with Model Parameters